tklebel/thomasklebel/content/home/about.md

 researcher and Data Scientist in the
 [Open and Reproducible Research Group](https://www.tugraz.at/institute/isds/research/groups/orrg/) at Graz University of Technology.
-Starting with March 2020, I will work as project manager and reseracher in the H2020 project [ON-MERRIT](https://on-merrit.eu).
+Starting with March 2020, I will work as project manager and researcher in the H2020 project [ON-MERRIT](https://on-merrit.eu).

 My thesis in sociology was on social mobility, but I spend most of my